PRC online application has changed the way new graduates apply for their licensure exams.

 In the old, sluggish system, applicants wasted a lot of time just to get, accomplish, and submit their application forms at the PRC office.

-By contrast, PRC’s newly developed LERIS (Licensure Examination and Registration Information System) has enabled examinees to accomplish their application forms and secure an appointment with the PRC online.
+By contrast, PRC’s newly developed LERIS (Licensure Examination and Registration Information System) has enabled examinees to remotely accomplish their application forms and secure an appointment with the PRC.

 Now fully implemented in the PRC central and regional offices, LERIS has dramatically cut processing time so you can complete the entire application process relatively faster.